-I am Chief of Clinical Physics for Cancer Treatment Centers of America in Newnan, GA and currently serve as the Residency Program Director for Landauer Medical Physics.
+I am the Residency Program Director for Landauer Medical Physics.
+In addition to my residency duties, I am National Director of Medical Physics for Cancer Treatment Centers of America.
+I reside in Newnan, GA.
 I completed my undergraduate studies at the University of Florida and graduate school at UT M.D.
 Anderson.
 I completed my ABR certification in 2014.
 I enjoy spending time with my beautiful wife and children.

-I am a clinical medical physicist based in Indianapolis, IN and assistant residency program director for Landauer Medical Physics therapy program.
+I am a clinical medical physicist based in Indianapolis, IN and Assistant Residency Program Director for Landauer Medical Physics therapy program.
 I graduated Indiana University with a BS in Physics in 2000 and University of Wisconsin with a MS in Medical Physics in 2003.
 I completed my ABR board certification exams in 2007.
 When I’m not at work, I am transporting my two kids to a myriad of after-school activities.

-I am the Chief Medical Physicist and Associate Director of the Landauer residency program at the CTCA-Atlanta site.
+I am the Chief Medical Physicist and Associate Site Director of the Landauer residency program at the CTCA-Atlanta site.
 I obtained my PhD in medical physics from Purdue University in 2005 and ABR board certification in Therapeutic Medical Physics in 2009.
 In my spare time, I enjoy hiking, traveling, playing Go, and meditation.